Jimmy White: 1977–1991

-White lost 23 to Meo in the final of the 1977 Pontins Junior Championship, and defeated David Bonney 32 in the final of the British Under-16s Championship the same year.
+White lost 2–3 to Meo in the final of the 1977 Pontins Junior Championship, and defeated David Bonney 32 in the final of the British Under-16s Championship the same year.
 He won the 1979 English Amateur Championship a month before his 17th birthday, becoming the youngest champion at the event.
-He won the London Section of the tournament by defeating Danny Adds 4–1 in the final, and then secured victory in the Southern Area section, culminating with an 85 win over Cliff Wilson.
+He won the London section of the tournament by defeating Danny Adds 4–1 in the final, and then secured victory in the Southern Area section, culminating with an 8–5 win over Cliff Wilson.
 White then defeated Northern Section winner Dave Martin 13–10 in the grand final.
-White reached the final of the Pontins Spring Open (out of 1034 entries), beating Doug Mountjoy, Neville Suthers, John Howell and Paul Medati before losing 37 to Steve Davis, despite Davis giving White a 30-point start per frame and White having led 31.
+White reached the final of the Pontins Spring Open (out of 1034 entries), beating Doug Mountjoy, Neville Suthers, John Howell and Paul Medati before losing 3–7 to Steve Davis, despite Davis giving White a 30-point start per frame and White having led 31.

-The Billiards and Snooker Control Council decided to exclude White from the 1980 World Amateur Snooker Championship as a punishment because he appeared to have been impaired by drinking alcohol during a Home International match against Steve Newbury, but reversed that decision the following week.
+The Billiards and Snooker Control Council decided to exclude White from the 1980 World Amateur Snooker Championship as a punishment because he appeared to have been impaired by drinking alcohol during a Home International match against Steve Newbury.
+The decision was reversed the following week.
 White was the top seed for the championship, and won all six matches in his qualifying group.
-In the quarter-finals, from 24 against Newbury, he won 54, and then eliminated Paul Mifsud 86 in the semi-finals after trailing 03 and 46.
-He sealed victory with an 112 win against Ron Atkins and became the youngest winner of the title.
+In the quarter-finals, from 2–4 against Newbury, he won 54, and then eliminated Paul Mifsud 8–6 in the semi-finals after trailing 03 and 4–6.
+He won the final 11–2 against Ron Atkins, becoming the youngest winner of the title.

 White had already been accepted as a professional by the World Professional Billiards and Snooker Association (WPBSA) before the World Amateur Championship, to take effect after the tournament.
 In his debut season, he defeated Bernie Mikkelsen and Jim Meadowcroft in the qualifying competition for the 1981 World Championship but then lost 8–10 to Davis in the first round.
 Around April 1981, White changed his management to Sportsworld, set up by Harvey Lisberg and Geoff Lomas, which paid West £10,000 for the transfer.
 Lisberg arranged for White's teeth to be straightened, his hair to be permed, and encouraged him to wear good suits.
-A photoshoot with Patrick Lichfield was arranaged to provide press pictures.
+A photoshoot with Patrick Lichfield was arranged to provide press pictures.
 White's makeover was featured on the BBC TV news and current affairs programme Newsnight.